 - The kids will hopefully develop their own way to make their own spending money.
 (Nina loves to babysit!)

 Q: What are you doing for school?

 A: I think I could spend a whole blog writing on this one.
 As for a general description of what we do: We are using a Waldorf style education in combination with “what ever works for that moment” and un-schooling.
 See our boatschooling links for some of the resources we use.
-If we are at a port for longer than 6 months, we will most likely enroll the kids in the local school.
-The goal being completion of high school by testing with either the California Proficiency exam, of another high school equivalency exam.
+If we are at a port for longer than 6 months, we will most likely enroll the kids in the local school (currently in local New Zealand schools, Waldorf and public High-school).